josephmisiti/generic-django-project/README.md

 $ python manage.py migrate
 ```

 Done!
-If you are not using OSX, your on your own.
+If you are not using OSX, you're on your own.
 It is pretty easy to install Postgres on UBUNTU (see fabfile.py), but I have no experience on Windows.

 If you have any questions or what to help out, send a pull request or reach out at [@josephmisiti](http://www.twitter.com/josephmisiti)